unclecheese/react-selectable/README.md

 * `selectOnMouseMove` (Boolean) Enable to fire the `onSelection` callback while the mouse is moving.
 Throttled to 50ms for performance in IE/Edge
 * `preventDefault` (Boolean) Allows to enable/disable preventing the default action of the onmousedown event (with e.preventDefault).
 True by default.
 Disable if your app needs to capture this event for other functionalities.
 * `enabled` (Boolean) If false, all of the selectable features are disabled, and event handlers removed.

+## Builds

+Most commonly people consume `react-selectable` as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules.
+These modules are what you get when you import `react-selectable` in a [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), or a Node environment.

+The `redux-selectable` source code is written in ES2015 but we precompile both CommonJS and UMD builds to ES5 so they work in [any modern browser](http://caniuse.com/#feat=es5).

+If you don't use a module bundler, it's also fine.
+The `redux-selectable` npm package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist` folder](https://unpkg.com/react-selectable/dist/).
+They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
+For example, you can drop a UMD build as a [`<script>` tag](https://unpkg.com/redux/dist/redux.js) on the page, or [tell Bower to install it](https://github.com/reactjs/redux/pull/1181#issuecomment-167361975).
+The UMD builds make Redux available as a `window.ReactSelectable` global variable.